 I know I needed such a post some time ago : )

 Let me know what do you think about this matter, and which things you check yourself in the comments below : )

-Post processing isn’t as easy as it looks I would say.
+Post-processing isn’t as easy as it looks I would say.
 There is always something new to learn, and I hope you have learned something here.
-If you want to learn even more about FEA, you can learn some useful things in my free FEA essentials course.
+If you want to learn even more about FEA, you can learn some useful things in my free FEA course.
+You can get it below.

 10 Lessons I’ve Learned in 10 Years!